ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

 the soil moisture constant, freeze the behaviour of animals, or keep the microclimate unchanged — while the rest of the ecosystem continues to move through time.

-This is the essence of the **static mode** in the Virtual Ecosystem model.
+This is the essence of the **Static Mode** in the Virtual Ecosystem model.

-In complex systems where **everything interacts** it can be hard to isolate what’s causing what. **Static mode helps untangle this web** by letting you "freeze" components like plants or animals while others remain dynamic.
+In complex systems where **everything interacts** it can be hard to isolate what’s causing what. **Static Mode helps untangle this web** by letting you "freeze" components like plants or animals while others remain dynamic.
 At each model step, static components reset to their original state (e.g. eaten leaves magically reappear) — like a controlled reset — so any change comes only from the active, evolving parts.